I got caught this Easter. has been revealed.

 After seeing the movie “We Bought A Zoo” he couldn’t let go of a line he heard when one of the characters refers to a 7-year-old “still believing” in the Easter Bunny.
 Stupid movie!
 Since that moment, he had been thinking about things.
 The early eggs on the steps were the final clue.

 That’s when things got worse.

-“Mom, does this mean there’s no Santa either?” he gasped.
+“Mom, does this mean there’s either?” he gasped.
 Again, our smiles and eyes met each other’s, both filled with the realization that his “beliefs” were about to change forever.

 “What do you think?”
 I said in response, hoping I wouldn’t actually be the one to break his little heart.
 Hoping this time hadn’t actually come.

 Then something strange happened.
 I could see a sort of relief come over his body.
 He literally relaxed his shoulders and looked at me with smiling eyes.
 I asked him what he was feeling and if he was OK with this news.

 “I feel RELIEF!” he gushed.
 “Now I know that no one is ACTUALLY watching me!”